 IN !1978,WE BOUGHT THE NATIONAL CHAMPION RAM LAMB IN MACOMB ILLINOIS FROM BILL STEPHEN, CALGARY ,ALBERTA.
-(RIGHT)
+(RIGHT ABOVE)

 The coyotes moved in around 1980, and we were forced out of the sheep business due my inability to protect them.
 In those days, guard dogs seemed a rare commodity.
 We lived in West Virginia 23 years before moving to Iowa in 1996 to manage a 400 cow Salers cattle operation.
 The primary owner died the day we got there, so things started to unravel.
-We still stayed two years ,enjoyed the rural Iowa scene, but then moved back east.
+We still stayed two years ,enjoyed the rural Iowa scene and some fine neighbors, but then moved back east.

 A great picture taken in 1905, my grandfather was a champion road cyclist in his younger days.
+He set some record times that stood for many years.
 He lived to be 94.
 I did not inherit his good looks or athleticism.
 Maybe some longevity.